xbsoftware/enjoyhint/README.md

 * `set` - set current steps configuration.
 Arguments: config
 * `run` - run the current script.
 Has no arguments
 * `resume` - resume the script from the step where it was stopped.
 Has no arguments
 * `getCurrentStep` - returns the current step index
+* `trigger` -  After writing this code you can either move to the next step or finish with EnjoyHint (next|skip)

 #### Events
 **Script Events**: